khellang/Quaero/README.md

 A small query language that can transform queries into system-specific filters.

 Quaero is designed to be web-friendly by using letter-based operators instead of symbols.
-It's very similar to Microsoft Graph (OData) filters, with a few minor differences:
+It's very similar to Microsoft Graph (OData) and SCIM filter syntax, with a few minor differences:
 1. Infix `not` operators
 2. Infix function operators

 See [example queries](#example-queries) for some examples.

-This repository contains translation implementations for Microsoft Graph and Active Directory (LDAP) filters, as well as in-memory predicates.
+This repository contains translation implementations for Microsoft Graph, Active Directory (LDAP) and SCIM filters, as well as in-memory predicates.

 ## Supported operators